 Writing about communities in his book A Different Drum, M. Scott Peck explained that a true community is one where each member loves and supports each other, helping make big decisions together, for the good of the group, where no one person is in charge.
 When you consider that a community is a group of people who love and support each other, coming together in times of need and celebrating together on happy occasions, it makes you wonder if the communities that marketers think they are building are really communities at all.

-The community that some marketers build are owned by brands.
-The marketing team is actually the one in control of the group, and any conversations / content shared between members is usually dictated by social and content teams.
+The communities that some marketers build are owned by brands.
+The marketing team is actually the one in control of the group, and any conversations/content shared between members is usually dictated by social and content teams.
 This is not a community.
 I have always liked marketer Chris Brogan’s description of a community:

 When I hear that many executives in 2015 feel overwhelmed and under-prepared for the challenges that they face, it’s not surprising if you are faced with millions of mentions of your brand each day and thousands of customer journeys to successfully navigate.
 But if you can use technology to filter out the noise, and then segment those huge audiences into engaged communities of 150 or so, your job starts to feel a whole lot easier.

-I love Brian Chesky’s quote, but wouldn’t it be even better if your marketing and customer care was that good that all 1 million people loved you?
+I love Brian Chesky’s quote, but wouldn’t it be even better if your marketing and customer care were that good that all 1 million people loved you?

 There’s never been a more exciting time to be a marketer…